Back to blog

 • Exemption status

 All these metrics directly impact a variety of business outcomes.
-For example, exemption status relates directly to budgets, legal, and financial obligations towards the employees, while sex and race are fundamental in complying with inclusion and diversity policies.
+For example, exemption status relates directly to budgets, legal, and financial obligations towards the employees, while gender and race are fundamental in complying with inclusion and diversity policies.
 And, of course, all the data is fundamental for future workforce planning.

 This makes it crucial to choose a singular definition of a worker and unify the system of tracking data for headcount reporting.
 In addition, such a company-wide data-driven system would remove issues that arise from departments each working on their own when accounting for their human resources.